jez/blog/source/_posts/2014-07-05-running-a-vps-log-5.markdown

 ---
 layout: post
-title: "Running a VPS: Log 5"
+title: "Running a VPS, Log 5: It's Not You, It's Me"
 date: 2014-07-10 16:48:43 -0400
 comments: true
-categories: [summer projects, vps, mail]
+categories: [summer projects, mail]
 description: It's not you, it's me.
 image:
   feature: /images/blue-ring.png
 share: true
 ---

-# It's not you, it's me
 It is with great sadness that I announce today that I am breaking up with my mail server.
 At least for a little while, that is.
 Let's say we're "taking a break" to "see other people."

 <!-- more -->